$300 million pledged to buy Ebola vaccines as NewLink shot hits snag

 GAVI said its board had decided to prepare for procuring Ebola vaccines while still awaiting a green light for the first product, "in light of the seriousness of the situation and the risks associated with delays in making a vaccine available".

-Two vaccines, one from NewLink and Merck and a rival shot from GlaxoSmithKline, are already undergoing human trials and third one, made by Johnson & Johnson, is about to enter clinical testing.
+Two vaccines, one from NewLink and Merck and a rival shot from GlaxoSmithKline, are already undergoing human trials and third one, made by Johnson & Johnson (JNJ.N), is about to enter clinical testing.

 "We've had individual discussions with all of the manufacturers and continue to work closely with them," GAVI's chief executive, Seth Berkley, told Reuters.